CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Minimum Spanning Tree (Kruskal)/README.md

 Due to our disjoint-set data structure being a crucial part to solving this problem, each vertex existing anywhere in our input graph G must have three members/properties:
     1. id - this is an identifier for the visual name of the vertex, i.e. 'a', or 'b', or 'c', etc.
-    2. rank - the rank will be used in the Union() function when bringing two disjoint sets together, initially it is 0
+    2. rank - the rank will be used in the Union() function when bringing two disjoint sets together, initially it is set to 0
-    3. parent - the parent node in the vertices disjoint-set.
-Initially the parent is the vertex itself, until Union() is called on the vertices disjoint-set
+    3. parent - the 'root' node in the vertices disjoint-set.
+This is exactly like the 'Head' node of a linked list.
+Initially a vertex's parent is set to point at itself.

 This is the format we will follow for our disjoint-set data structure, an example input graph to our algorithm might look like this: